Jobs and Other Ways to Get Involved

 This page includes information about volunteer openings, our Century Certificate Program, internships, staff positions, and our job training and transitional employment program.

 Our volunteer program is flexible to allow for varied interests and schedules.
 Learn more about our current volunteer needs here.

 Email us at email@example.com if you'd like more information about our volunteer openings.

-The Century Certificate program is a wonderful introduction to the benefits that HGP provides to our participants: a introduction to sustainable agriculture methods, an opportunity to learn skills and work as part of a team toward accomplishing a goal, a positive community of people, health food and physical activity.
-This program is named for the Certificate you receive upon volunteering 100 hours and attending a minimum of 4 job training lectures.
+The Century Certificate Program is a wonderful introduction to the benefits that the Homeless Garden Project provides to our participants: lessons in sustainable agriculture, an opportunity to learn skills and work as part of a team toward accomplishing a goal, a positive community of people, health food and physical activity.
+Learn how to get involved in the Century Certificate Program here.

-We are accepting interns.
-We are currently seeking interns with these skills: web development, marketing, social media, and business and nonprofit administration.
+We accept interns on a rolling basis.
+We are currently seeking interns with web development, marketing, social media, and business and nonprofit administration skills.